jeremytammik/tbc/a/2019_cefsharp_roundtrip.md

 ####<a name="3"></a> Calling Revit Command from Chromium Browser

-last week, Andrej Licanin of [Bimexperts](https://bimexperts.com/sr/home) shared a nice solution demonstrating [how to use the Revit built-in CefSharp browser in WPF](https://thebuildingcoder.typepad.com/blog/2023/11/camera-target-and-toposolid-subdivision-material.html#2).
+Last week, Andrej Licanin of [Bimexperts](https://bimexperts.com/sr/home) shared a nice solution demonstrating [how to use the Revit built-in CefSharp browser in WPF](https://thebuildingcoder.typepad.com/blog/2023/11/camera-target-and-toposolid-subdivision-material.html#2).

 This week he expanded on that in his contribution